Web Application Testing: The Basics of Web App Test Automation

 Web application testing allows you to find bugs at any given time, prior to a release, or on a day-to-day basis.

-Testing is a highly important part of software development.
+Testing is an essential part of software development.

-Just as the graphic shows below, whenever there’s a change in your software, no matter how small, bugs can appear somewhere else in the system.
+Just as the graphic shows below, whenever there’s a change in your software, no matter how small, this opens the door for bugs to enter your system.

 Average cost of a software bug